cslarsen/csl.name/_drafts/continuations.md

     (define (goto-label new-value)
       (label new-value))

-The final program can be run in [chibi](Chibi Scheme).
+The final program can be run in [Chibi Scheme](chibi).
 Put the following in a file called `print-person-0.scm`:

     (import (scheme base)